 Mardie Minerals have a range of statutory requirements and other actions required of our approval conditions that will determine our response to any trigger or threshold exceedance of groundwater level or salinity.
-The Groundwater Management Response Plan Framework (GMRPF) outlined below is intended to be complementary to those requirements and will be initiated in the event that there is an exceedance of groundwater level or EC trigger (as outlined in the DAA methodologies in Appendix D).
+The Groundwater Management Response Framework (GMRF) outlined below is intended to be considerate of and complementary to those requirements and will be initiated in the event that there is a trigger or threshold exceedance of groundwater level or EC (as outlined in the DAA methodologies in Appendix D).